 So you’ve got some money tucked away in case the car breaks down, but don’t forget that vehicles also need regular maintenance, and the bigger the car, the more expensive it is to maintain.
 Tires on an SUV can easily be 2-3x the price on a small sedan.
 The brake pads to get those things to stop are also more expensive.
 An 8 cylinder engine will consume about twice the oil every time you do your regular change oil.

 Budget for fuel

-Car manufacturers have done wonders in improving fuel efficiency in the past few decades, thanks in part to very stringent emissions laws in other countries, like the progressive Euro standards (now at 6).
+Car manufacturers have done wonders in improving fuel efficiency in the past few decades, thanks in part to very stringent emissions laws in other countries, like the progressive Euro standards (now at Euro 6).
 Fuel efficiency and emissions are of course, highly correlated.
-As a general rule an older car with the same brand and model will consume more fuel than its newer counterpart.
+As a general rule, an older car with the same brand and model will consume more fuel than its newer counterpart.
 Manufacturers are putting smaller engines in cars and adding turbo, adding variable cylinder usage tech, putting lighter materials, etc., because the pressure is on them to produce fuel efficient cars.

 Be sure to do your calculations, to see how much you’ll really be saving after factoring in fuel consumptions for cars.

 Remember also that diesel vehicles generally save you money on fuel and that more expensive cars, need higher octane levels to run smoothly (and you should put in the recommended minimum octane level!).

 Budget for registration and other paperwork